44mira/kitschy-co/README.md

 ## Backend

-The backend is on Django ReST Framework.
+The backend is written in Django ReST Framework.

 ```bash
 # instantiate virtual environment